margunt/odata_mcp_go/README.md

 This project uses automated GitHub Actions for releases.
 See [RELEASING.md](RELEASING.md) for the release process.

+## Security

+This project includes comprehensive security measures to prevent credential leaks.
+See [SECURITY.md](SECURITY.md) for details.

+**Important**: Never commit `.zmcp.json` or any files containing real credentials.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues and pull requests.